Aditya-Jyoti/Aditya-Jyoti/README.md

 ## <img src="https://cdn3.emoji.gg/emojis/2112_wave_animated.gif" width="28px" height="28px"> About Me

-Hey my name's Aditya but I go by the alias of **Toady** on the internet.
+Hey my name's Aditya.
 I started programming in **March of 2020** with python and have since feel in love with it.
+I am looking to work on and contribute to development projects.

 I am an undergraduate student studying Computer Science in paticular dealing with the branch of AI and Robotics.
 I chose it because it's interesting learning about